Sigmmma/mek/refinery_readme.txt

 Here are all the known bugs that I can think of right now(I plan to fix them):
     * Tag explorers might not be sorted if you edit them(if you rename an entire folder and it disappears from the tree, it will be added to the bottom instead of alphabetically)
-    * Something is wrong with extracting sounds and/or scripts because the first permutation in a chain plays, then the rest just speed by in a garbled mess.
-    * Some cutscenes stall after they've played and you have to hit escape to end them manually.
-    * Bipeds(objects in general?) dont cast shadows(and they completely take on the shade of the lightmap of whatever area they are standing)

 So now that you've read all that, here's a few tips on using Refinery: